Seeing the Unsighted

-Several elements make up Seeing the Unsighted: a tray with 4 brushes & a thin square book.
-Each brush, handmade from poplar and horsehair, presents words that have been formed in the contrasting dark & light hair bristles: I AM / I WAS / EYE / DESIST — a palm of hand story in 6 words.
-The brushes sit in a tray with printed texts, fragments from Ovid’s The Metamorphoses along with the artist’s commentary.
-These texts expound on the words in the brushes resting above them.
+Seeing the Unsighted consists of multiple elements: 4 brushes, handmade from poplar and horsehair, display words formed in the contrasting dark and light bristles: I AM / I WAS / EYE / DESIST — microfiction in 6 words.
+The brushes lay on a tray printed with text fragments from the narrative about Hermaphroditus in Ovid’s Metamorphoses, along with my own commentary.
+These sentences